A Black Sheep in Aroostook County

 Asa carried with him several large sheets of lined paper to fill in the names of each household member.
 At each house, he first wrote the name of the father or head of the family, his age, place of birth, occupation, and the value of his real estate and personal estate.
 The mother’s information went on the second line, and each child, oldest to youngest, after that.
 Finally, any lodgers, servants, or laborers were recorded.

-In every other household, Asa did this exact method.
-Except for the John Russell house, visited on June 3.
+In every other household, Asa did this exact same method…except for the John Russell house, visited on June 3.

 John, 26, was listed on the first line as the head of the family.
 The second line, however, recorded his eldest child, Lucy, 6; then Mary, 4, and Sarah, 2.
 Only after Sarah’s line was their mother, Elizabeth (Betsy), 26, listed.
 Lastly, “Angelia Panaur, 20, domestic service.”

-Where was Ada, born in late November of the previous year?
-Was Fred still there, too?
-Were one or both hidden away?
-And why did Asa alter the order of the family members?
+Also, why did Asa alter the order of the family members?
 Did he decide not to press John for more accurate information?
-Was he being a good neighbor and keeping his nose out of it?
+Or was he being a good neighbor and keeping his nose out of it?

 The servant listed in John and Betsy’s household “couldn’t have been Fred’s mother,” my genealogist friend argued.
 “As soon as Betsy found out about her pregnancy, that girl would have been out the door.
 Fred wouldn’t have been born there.”